spacetimeki/spacetimeki/README.md

 > *"the first principle is that you must not fool yourself — and you are the easiest person to fool."*
 > — richard feynman

-i like breaking systems (on purpose) and figuring out why they broke.
+i like breaking things (on purpose) and figuring out why they broke.

 ### 🛡️ what i'm into
 - ethical hacking & offensive security (nmap, kali linux, evil twin setups, etc.)